Public health emergency of international concern: Potential concern reporting

-Emergency Committee
+IHR Emergency Committee

 In order to declare a PHEIC, the WHO Director-General is required to take into account factors that include the risk to human health and international spread as well as advice from an international committee of experts, the IHR Emergency Committee (EC), one of whom should be an expert nominated by the State within whose region the event arises.
 Rather than being a standing committee, the EC is created on an ad hoc basis.

 Until 2011, the names of IHR EC members were not publicly disclosed; in the wake of reforms, now they are.
 These members are selected according to the disease in question and the nature of the event.
 Names are taken from the IHR Experts Roster.
 The director-general takes the advice of the EC, following their technical assessment of the crisis using legal criteria and a predetermined algorithm after a review of all available data on the event.
-Upon declaration, the EC then makes recommendations on what actions the director-general and member states should take to address the crisis.
-The recommendations are temporary and require review every three months while in place.
+Upon declaration, the EC then makes recommendations on actions the director-general and member states should take to address the crisis.
+The recommendations are temporary and require review every three months.